-This family-friendly Irish themed bar/restaurant has only been around since 1998 and moved to it’s new, bigger location in May of 2005.
-The place offers lots of good pub grub, but the thing to come for is a horseshoe sandwich, also known as a heart attack on a plate.
+D’Arcy’s Pint is a family-friendly Irish themed bar/restaurant that opened in 1998 and moved to its new, bigger location in May of 2005.
+What drew it to Roadfood’s attention is its horseshoe sandwich … also known as a heart attack on a plate.

-A horseshoe is the signature sandwich of Springfield.
-D’Arcy’s serves up over a dozen varieties of shoes.
-The base sandwich is two pieces of Texas toast with meat placed on each slice, served with either a traditional or spicy white cheese sauce and what seems like a pound of crinkle cut fries.
+D’Arcy’s serves over a dozen varieties of horseshoe, which is the signature open-face sandwich of Springfield, Illinois.
+The basic version is two pieces of Texas toast with meat placed on each slice, served with either a traditional or spicy white cheese sauce and what seems like a pound of crinkle cut fries.
 Meat choices include corned beef, walleye, Italian sausage, and breaded pork tenderloin.
-The customer favorite is the Buffalo chicken horseshoe which is served with a side of hot sauce and blue cheese dressing.
-If someone in your party is afraid of ordering a pint (horsehoe) or half-pint (pony shoe), the menu also features traditional Irish favorites, bar food, and other famous sandwiches including breaded pork tenderloins, muffalettas, New York-style corned beef, and Reubens.
+A favorite is the Buffalo chicken horseshoe, served with a side of hot sauce and blue cheese dressing.
+If someone in your party is not interested in consuming a pint (horseshoe) or half-pint (pony shoe), the menu also features traditional Irish favorites, pizza, all sorts of good bar food, and such other sandwiches as breaded pork tenderloins, muffalettas, New York-style corned beef, and Reubens.